 Please note that Fifth Third Bank certificates of deposit cannot be opened online currently.
 We cover how to open a Fifth Third Bank CD in the following section.

-Fifth Third Bank claims CD rates vary by location, but at this time it appears that all Fifth Third Bank certificates of deposits, even promotional accounts, are earning the same (exceptionally low) rates regardless of zip code.
+Fifth Third Bank claims CD rates may vary by location, but per the time of this writing it appears that all Fifth Third Bank certificates of deposits come with the same yields across all of the regions they service.

 All Fifth Third Bank certificates of deposits are federally insured by the FDIC up to $250,000 per depositor or $500,000 on joint accounts.